 Finance & Accounting

-What we do in the Finance Department for you, our Member:
+What does the NRRA Finance Department do for you, our Member?

-NRRA's payment and invoicing schedule happens every two weeks
+- NRRA's payment and invoicing schedule occurs every two weeks

-We offer both check and direct deposit payments.
-You can request to have your checks via ACH or have payments made by Direct Deposit by clicking here:
+- We offer both paper checks and direct deposit payments.
+You can request to have your checks mailed or have payments made electronically via ACH/Direct Deposit.

-Here in the finance department is where all of your BOL's go.
+The finance department receives all of your BOL's.
 We attach them electronically to your order.
-When we enter the weight of your load, we compare that to your completed BOL and make sure that what you sent, the weight, and counts are all consistent.
-You can email your completed BOL if there is a question or discrepancy, so having these on file is extremely important to assist us in resolving potential issues.
+When we enter the weight of your load, we compare that to your completed BOL and make sure that what you sent (the type, weight, quantity, etc.) are all consistent.
+We will refer to your completed BOL if there is a question or discrepancy, so having these on file is extremely important to assist us in resolving potential issues.
 It is also proof that the load happened.
 We encourage you to send over a BOL for each order as soon as possible after the load has been picked up or delivered.

 What is a fuel surcharge?